hashicorp/vault/website/source/api/auth/aws/index.html.md

 ### Parameters

 - `role_tag` `(string: <required>)` - Role tag to be blacklisted.
+This is the `tag_value` returned when the role tag is created.
 The tag can be supplied as-is.
 In order to avoid any encoding problems, it can be base64 encoded.

 ### Sample Request